patterns-ai-core/langchainrb/README.md

 The Evaluations module is a collection of tools that can be used to evaluate and track the performance of the output products by LLM and your RAG (Retrieval Augmented Generation) pipelines.

 ### RAGAS
-Ragas is helps you evaluate your Retrieval Augmented Generation (RAG) pipelines.
+Ragas helps you evaluate your Retrieval Augmented Generation (RAG) pipelines.
 The implementation is based on this [paper](https://arxiv.org/abs/2309.15217) and the original Python [repo](https://github.com/explodinggradients/ragas).
-Ragas tracks the 3 following metrics and assigns the 0.0 - 1.0 scores:
+Ragas tracks the following 3 metrics and assigns the 0.0 - 1.0 scores:
-* Faithfulness - the answer is grounded in the given context
+* Faithfulness - the answer is grounded in the given context.
-* Context Relevance - the retrieved context is focused, containing as little irrelevant information as possible
+* Context Relevance - the retrieved context is focused, containing little to no irrelevant information.
-* Answer Relevance - the generated answer addresses the actual question that was provided
+* Answer Relevance - the generated answer addresses the actual question that was provided.

 ```ruby
 # We recommend using Langchain::LLM::OpenAI as your llm for Ragas